 Another amazing idea is to arrange wall posters in the style of a grid.
 This is a spectacular way of telling a story by way of images.
 A group of artistic pictures that you took from your travels or striking art posters that carry the same energy or theme will create an interesting spot in your home that could bring you joy every time you see it.
 How to hang them?
 Treat all the images as one unit and put 2-3 inches of space between the frames.

 A tip before creating a gallery of wall art

-Before nailing unnecessary hole into your wall, it would be best to arrange the artwork on the floor first before hanging them so that you will see how it would actually look like.
-This method will make it easier for you to adjust and reorganizing things.
+Before nailing unnecessary holes into your wall, it would be best to arrange the artwork on the floor first before hanging them so that you will see how it would actually look like.
+This method will make it easier for you to adjust and reorganize things.

 How about mixing design and functionality?
 One fun way is to use a pegboard.
 If your wall art is not that big and let’s say you want to have some inspiration while you’re at your desk working, hang your wall art on a pegboard while it doubles up as an organizer for your other stuff.

 EXTRA TIPS IF YOU CAN’T HANG THEM ON WALLS

 There would be some instances wherein hanging pictures or artwork is not an option.
 For example, it is not allowed to drill screws or hammer nails on the walls of your apartment or perhaps you just want a modern approach to your interior design?

 You can place your wall art on the floor and let it lean against the wall.